-The students in the five temple schools are between 12 and 15 years old, and most have had little or no interaction with foreigners.
+Students in the five temple schools are between 12 and 15 years old, and most have had little or no interaction with foreigners.
 Volunteers are invited and encouraged to have lunch with students and teachers, this allows them to get to know each other better.

-AT THE UNIVERSITY
+IN THE UNIVERSITY

-- Other tasks and skills
+- Other tasks and studies.

 The university closes on Sundays, Thai holidays and Buddhist holidays.